-(2) The Registrar shall record in the registers any prescribed particulars.
+(2) The Commissioner shall record in the registers any prescribed particulars.

-(3) The Registrar shall cause to be removed from the registers the name of every licensee or holder of a current triennial certificate who dies or ceases for any reason to be licensed or to hold a current triennial certificate.
+(3) The Commissioner shall cause to be removed from the registers the name of every licensee or holder of a current triennial certificate who dies or ceases for any reason to be licensed or to hold a current triennial certificate.

-(4) The Registrar shall, upon receipt of the prescribed fee from a person desiring to inspect the registers, make them available for the inspection of that person.
+(4) The Commissioner shall, upon receipt of the prescribed fee from a person desiring to inspect the registers, make them available for the inspection of that person.

+[Section 110 amended by No. 58 of 2010 s.
+176.]

 111. Lists and certificates

-(1) A list of the names and descriptions of all persons holding licences and current triennial certificates on a date specified therein together with such of the particulars appearing in the registers as the Registrar thinks fit, shall be published in the Government Gazette annually.
+(1) A list of the names and descriptions of all persons holding licences and current triennial certificates on a date specified therein together with such of the particulars appearing in the registers as the Commissioner thinks fit, shall be published in the Government Gazette annually.

-(2) The Registrar may cause supplementary lists to be published.
+(2) The Commissioner may cause supplementary lists to be published.

-(3) A certificate under the hand of the Registrar that any person is or is not, or was or was not, licensed or the holder of a current triennial certificate on the date of, or a date referred to in, the certificate, or as to any other matter contained in a register, shall, in the absence of proof to the contrary, be taken as proof of the matter so certified.
+(3) A certificate under the hand of the Commissioner that any person is or is not, or was or was not, licensed or the holder of a current triennial certificate on the date of, or a date referred to in, the certificate, or as to any other matter contained in a register, shall, in the absence of proof to the contrary, be taken as proof of the matter so certified.

-(4) The Registrar shall, upon receipt of a request in writing by any person, and payment of the prescribed fee, issue a certificate as to any of the contents of the register.
+(4) The Commissioner shall, upon receipt of a request in writing by any person, and payment of the prescribed fee, issue a certificate as to any of the contents of the register.

-112. Application of Financial Management Act 2006 and Auditor General Act 2006

-(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Board and its operations.
+[Section 111 amended by No. 58 of 2010 s.
+176.]

+112. Annual report

+[(1) deleted]

-(2) The Board’s annual report is to include details of —
+(2) The department’s annual report is to include details of —

 (a) the number, nature, and outcome, of —

-(i) investigations and inquiries undertaken by, or at the direction of, the Board or the Registrar; and
+(i) investigations and inquiries undertaken by, or at the direction of, the Commissioner; and

 (ii) matters that have been brought before the State Administrative Tribunal under this Act;